objcio/articles/2014-05-01-view-layer-synergy.md

 	    return [self DR_actionForLayer:layer forKey:event]; // yes, they are swizzled
 	}

-In our implementation we will make sure to set the animation context before executing the animation block and restoring the context afterwards:
+In our implementation, we will make sure to set the animation context before executing the animation block, and then restore the context afterward:

 	+ (void)DR_popAnimationWithDuration:(NSTimeInterval)duration
 	                         animations:(void (^)(void))animations